 Conclusion: The Sobriety They Sell is Just Another High

-The rise of the mindful tech detox scam is the ultimate testament to the grifter's adaptability.
+The rise of the digital sobriety scam is the ultimate testament to the grifter's adaptability.
 It reveals a chilling truth: their product was never productivity or peace.
 Their product is you—your anxiety, your aspirations, your search for meaning.
 They will commodify every human experience, even the longing for a life uncommodified.

 The antidote isn't another purchase.
 It's critical awareness.
 It's the ability to see the pattern behind the pivot, to recognize the recycled manipulation tactics wrapped in a new, zen-colored bow.